 • intense mood swings

-If a person experiences these symptoms and behaviors, they should speak with a doctor.
+If a person experiences these symptoms and behaviors, they need to speak with a doctor.

 Prozac may also interact with other medications or supplements and increase the risk of side effects.
-It is advisable to talk with a doctor before taking Prozac if currently taking:
+It is advisable to make a doctor aware of any other medications a person is currently taking, particularly:

 Additionally, Prozac may result in problems if a person:

-Discontinuing an antidepressant can increase the risk of relapse, or the return of symptoms, for anxiety and depression.
+Discontinuing an antidepressant can increase the risk of relapse of anxiety or depression.
 The long duration of Prozac withdrawal symptoms may also increase the likelihood of the person mistaking them for returning symptoms.

-A person should talk with their doctor if Prozac withdrawal symptoms are severe, concerning, disabling, or last longer than a few weeks.
-Additionally, it is important to seek help if a person experiences suicidal thoughts, self-harm, or any other unexpected or concerning symptoms.
+Additionally, it is important to seek help if individuals experience suicidal thoughts, self-harm, or any other unexpected symptoms.

-A person should also seek help if the symptoms of the condition for which they were taking Prozac are redeveloping or worsening.
+A person also needs to seek help if the symptoms of the condition for which they were taking Prozac redevelop or worsen.

 Due to the long half-life of Prozac, it is less common for people to experience withdrawal symptoms than it is with other antidepressants.
 These symptoms may have a longer duration, but they are typically less severe.
 They may include dizziness, confusion, and headaches.

 A doctor may consider tapering the dosage of Prozac to help avoid or reduce withdrawal.
-People can also try using self-care strategies, such as exercising, getting regular sleep, and having a healthy diet, to help minimize potential symptoms.
+People can also try using self-care strategies, such as exercising, getting regular sleep, and following a balanced diet, to help minimize potential symptoms.